On Approximating Multi-Criteria TSP: Deterministic Approximations for 2

 Let us first treat the case that $e$ is incident to two edges $z_1, z_2 \in M$ of the matching.
-(The matching $M$ is not necessarily perfect.)
 Then we contract $z_1$ and $z_2$ to a single edge $z$ that connects the two endpoints of $z_1$ and $z_2$ that are not incident to $e$ and remove the two vertices incident to $e$ (see Figure~\ref{fig:contraction}).
 Let $M' = (M \setminus \{z_1, z_1\}) \cup \{z\}$.
 Since $e, f_1, f_2$ are removed, $H'$ and $M'$ are a valid instance for the lemma, i.e., $M'$ is a matching and $H'$ is a collection of paths ($H'$ cannot be a Hamiltonian cycle).
-We can apply the induction hypothesis since $|M'| < |M|$.
+We can apply the induction hypothesis since $|M'| + |H'| < \ell$.